– Our Kowtowing Has Been Thrown Back In Our Face

 “THE CONSEQUENCES OF EQUALITY” by Matthew S. Battaglioli, Arktos, London, 2016 (ISBN 978-1-910524-88-6)

-before most countries became democratic.
+also happened before most countries became democratic.
 The wealth of individuals and nations has been increasing for centuries.
-Then there are the welfare systems of the modern states that become increasingly inefficient and expensive, hence reducing possible wealth.
+Then there are the welfare systems of the modern states that become increasingly inefficient and expensive, hence reducing possible

 Battaglioli seeks an anti-egalitarian sort of revolution although he also sees serious obstacles to achieving this.
 He also supports succession.